DanielLC/MutantsAndMastermindsBattle/README.md

 Damage:				Set the name of the Damage power, and the next lines give its stats.
 Affliction:			Set the name of the Affliction power, and the next lines give its stats.
 Initiative
+Copies:				Adds the given number of copies of this player to the team.
+This must be the last attribute added.

 Attacks (Affliction or Damage):